 The First 60 Minutes of my day

-3.Take a cold shower (3 mins)
+2.Take a cold shower (3 mins)

 I’m not going to lie: it sucked.
-However, I felt so energized and alive after it that I’ve been doing it every day since.
-If you’re considering it, be prepared for discomfort at first, but also look forward to feeling more refreshed and alive than you have before.
+However, I felt energized and completely awake after it so I’ve been doing it almost every day since.
+If you’re considering it, be prepared for discomfort at first, but also look forward to feeling more refreshed than you have before.
 Also, it has numerous health benefits if that makes you feel better.

-4. Brush teeth and get dressed
+3. Brush teeth and get dressed

 5. Meditate (with Muse, 7 – 12 mins)

 I personally use the Muse headband because, as a beginner, I had trouble learning how to meditate and understand when my mind was drifting.
 The Muse detects my brain signals to let me know when my brain is calm and focused and when it is not.

-6. Make bulletproof coffee (+ sometimes do dishes)
+6. Make coffee (+ sometimes do dishes)

 7. Reading (20 mins)